 Budgeting For Baby

 Once you’ve figured out where your money is going, create a budget with savings in mind.
 More importantly, start that budget before the baby is born and stick to it!
-If you’re spending more than you’re earning (or saving), start cutting unnecessary expenses like cable or magazine subscriptions.
+Look at your spending carefully.
+Now might be the time to cut out unnecessary expenses like cable or magazine subscriptions.
 Limit your travel and avoid eating out too often.
 Packing a lunch, instead of ordering a sandwich, can add up quickly.
+Small changes can free up money in your budget to cover the additional costs you will have once you bring your baby home.

 Buying For Baby